What Is Your Jewellery Style?

 It is also a ‘less is more’ look with a simple diamond or cubic zirconia pendant or more extravagant with big, sparkling jewels.
 But sparkly all the same.

-The lines in the design are soft, rounded and smooth, no hard or sharp lines.
+The lines in the design are soft, rounded and smooth, therefore it doesn’t include jewellery with hard or sharp lines.